JeyzerMC/CNN-Texture-Bias/README.md

 # CNN-Texture-Bias
+## TP4 INF8225 H20 - Polytechnique Montreal
 Experiment of the texture biais of CNNs and shift to shape biais with style transfer

 # Original paper link

-https://openreview.net/pdf?id=Bygh9j09KX
+This experiment was an analysis of the paper 'IMAGENET-TRAINED CNNS ARE BIASED TOWARDS TEXTURE; INCREASING SHAPE BIAS IMPROVES ACCURACY AND ROBUSTNESS', available here: https://openreview.net/pdf?id=Bygh9j09KX

 # Folders